mhm-ufz/mHM/INSTALL.md

   which is not done for two reasons:*

 - *The executable depends on your local system, so it should never be commited and pushed to other users.
-    Nothing should be build inside the source directory which we did not do by hand.*
+    Nothing should be built inside the source directory automatically.*
 - *The directory where mHM is executed usually is not the source directory but the directory where you want to run your tests.
 In case of the test setup it is the same, usually it is not.*

 Building Realease or Debug versions:
 ====================================
 If you want to set up specific versions of the build, you can create different folders for that.
-Assume a release and a debug version.
-Then a good idea would be to create one folder named `debug` and one folder named `release`
+In case a release and a debug version need to be set up, it makes sense to create two folders named `debug` and `release`.

     mkdir release